albedosehen/nixos-prodot/README.md

 ## 🤝 Contributing

-I'd love your contributions!
+Always happy to have contributers to the dotfiles!
 Here's how:

 1. Make your changes
 2. Run `just fmt` and `just test`